Skip to main content

 Consolidate your super

-Add more to your super
+Add extra money to your super through before or after-tax contributions

 Benefits

-• Pay less tax (the 15% contributions tax in super might be lower than your marginal tax rate).
+• Pay less tax (the 15% contributions tax in super might be lower than your marginal tax rate)

 • Your extra contribution is deducted from your pay through your employer